-LONDON, Dec 27 (Reuters) - The U.S. dollar fell against a basket of currencies and slid against the euro on Wednesday in thin holiday trading, while a rally in commodity prices helped push the Canadian and Australian currencies to their highest levels in recent weeks.
+LONDON, Dec 27 (Reuters) - The dollar eased against a basket of currencies and fell against the euro on Wednesday in thin holiday trading, while a rally in commodity prices helped push the Canadian and Australian dollars to their highest levels in two months.

-Traders said there was little news to support the euro’s rise, but some investors have positioned for a possible strengthening into the new year.
-In 2017 the euro had its best year against the greenback since 2003.
+Traders said there was little news to support the euro’s rise, but some investors have positioned for a possible strengthening in the single currency into the new year following a stellar 2017 in which the euro had its best year against the greenback since 2003.

-Oil prices surged to two and a half-year highs on Tuesday, boosted by news of an explosion on a Libyan crude pipeline as well as voluntary OPEC-led supply cuts.
+Oil prices had surged to 2-1/2 year highs on Tuesday, boosted by news of an explosion on a Libyan crude pipeline as well as voluntary OPEC-led supply cuts.
 Copper prices on Wednesday rocketed to their highest in three and a half years.

-That helped support demand for the currencies of commodity exporting countries, with the Canadian dollar touching C$1.2628 , close to its highest level since October.
+That helped support demand for the currencies of commodity exporting countries, with the Canadian dollar touching C$1.2659 , its highest level since October.

-The Australian dollar rose 0.6 percent to $0.7776, its highest level in two months.
+Similarly, the Australian dollar rose 0.4 percent to $0.7762, reaching its highest level in two months.

-The U.S. dollar, measured against a basket of major currencies, was down 0.25 percent.
+The U.S. dollar eased 0.1 percent against a basket of major currencies to 93.193.

 “There are very few events to drive anything today,” said Christin Tuxen, an FX strategist at Danske Bank, adding that the passage of the U.S. government’s landmark tax reform last week was not helping the dollar.
 “For most people it’s not going to be this dollar-supportive event.”

-Tuxen said euro-U.S. dollar trading in December had been driven by volatility in Euro/dollar cross-currency basis swaps, which widened significantly earlier this month as demand for dollars jumped.
+Tuxen said that euro U.S. dollar trading in December had been driven by volatility in the Euro/dollar cross-currency basis swaps, which widened significantly earlier this month as demand for dollars jumped.

 Monetary policy convergence could weigh on the dollar next year, now that central banks other than the U.S. Federal Reserve have either begun moving away from monetary stimulus, or started to raise interest rates, said Peter Chia, FX strategist for United Overseas Bank in Singapore.